jrom876/Python_AI_and_ML-/README.md

 The main CO2 file -- co2_data/read_serial.py -- contains code to read CO2 sensor data, make predictions, and display data plots using various AI/ML/NN algorithms and Python data science libraries.

-TODO:  Finish the nRF24L01 handler for an RPi 5 B+ platform; I am using the Arduino USB serial port data for now, but I would rather get it wirelessly using the nRF24L01 in wifi mode using the MQTT protocol.
+TODO:  Finish the nRF24L01 handler for an RPi 5 B+ platform; I am using the Arduino USB serial port data for now, but I would rather get sensor data wirelessly using the nRF24L01 in wifi mode using the MQTT protocol.

 TODO:  Include the Arduino K30 code and hardware requirements.